 Allocate the data storage area for mirror data on all segment hosts.

 gpssh-exkeys to ensure the segment hosts can SSH and SCP to each other without a password prompt.

 Create a configuration file that lists the host names, ports, and data directories on which to create mirrors.
 To create a sample configuration file to use as a starting point, run:

 The format of the mirror configuration file is:

-For example, this is contents of a mirror configuration file for two segment hosts and two segments per host, with no additional filespaces configured besides the default pg_system filespace:
+For example, a configuration for two segment hosts and two segments per host, with no additional filespaces configured besides the default pg_system filespace:

 gpaddmirrors utility to enable mirroring in your Greenplum Database system: